devopscodegen/architecture/docs/01_definitions.md

 - A platform is a set of tools that are used to serve a common purpose
 - For example : DevOps Platform is a set of tools to implement DevOps practices to improve speed and quality of software delivery from ideation to feedback

+# IT organisational unit
+- IT employees responsible for all software applications and platforms.

 # FAQs

 ## What is a set/cluster/group/fleet of testing environments ?